 Our community of support empowers our children and families to break down barriers and succeed in ways they may have never thought possible.

 If you have included St. Joseph’s Villa in your estate plans, we invite you to notify us so that we can ensure your philanthropic intent is honored, and count you among the members of the Archway Society.
-For confidential support, please contact David Huffine, VP for Advancement, at 804-553-3220 or email.
+For confidential support, please contact Jenny Friar, Chief Advancement Officer, at 804-200-1618 or email.